ii8/mlton-builds/README.md

 Main MLton repository [here](https://github.com/MLton/mlton)

+It is recommended to use these MLtons to bootstrap your own MLton from source.

 All builds are extensively tested in an emulator.

 Builds marked with 🧀 have been confirmed to work natively for at least one user.